datahub-project/datahub/docs/rfc/active/1842-business_glossary/README.md

 Business Term can be asociated with Dataset Field as well as Dataset.
 Defning the aspect that can be asociated with Dataset and DatasetField

 ```
-record GlossaryTerm {
+record GlossaryTerms {
-   glossaryTermUrn : GlossaryTermUrn,
-   createdBy: ActorUrn
+  /**
+   * The related business terms
+   */
+  terms: array[GlossaryTermAssociation]

+  /**
+   * Audit stamp containing who reported the related business term
+   */
+  auditStamp: AuditStamp
 }

+record GlossaryTermAssociation {
+   /**
+    * Urn of the applied glossary term
+    */
+    urn: GlossaryTermUrn
+}
 ```

-Proposing to have an aspect model to DatasetField to associate with dependent aspects like Business Term (can add the lineage also later)
+Proposed to have the following changes to the SchemaField to associate (optionally) with Business Glossary (terms)

 ```
+record SchemaField {
+  ...
   /**
- * A union of all supported metadata aspects for a DatasetFiled
+   * Tags associated with the field
    */
-typeref DatasetFieldAspect = union[
-  SchemaField,
+  globalTags: optional GlobalTags

+ +/**
+ + * Glossary terms associated with the field
-+ GlossaryTerm
+ + */
-]
+ +glossaryTerms: optional GlossaryTerms
+}
 ```

-Proposed to have the following changes to the Dataset aspect to associate (optionally) with Business Glossary (term)
+Proposed to have the following changes to the Dataset aspect to associate (optionally) with Business Glossary (terms)

 ```
 /**